RN - to - BSN Program

 - When a student is licensed to practice as a Registered Nurse in the state of California, credit for junior courses equivalent to MSMC lower division nursing courses are transferable.
 The courses must have been completed through an accredited junior or senior college to be accepted as transfer units.

-- NUR 160 - Adaptation Nursing: Childbearing Family
+- NUR 171TP - Adaptation Nursing: Childbearing Families and Women's Health

-- NUR 164 - Adaptation Nursing: Advanced Medical/Surgical
+- NUR 172TP - Adaptation Nursing: Children and Families

 In order to be eligible for review, applicants must: